Fazloussatter/Providing-data-driven-solution-for-Sailfort-Motors/README.md

 # Providing-data-driven-solution-for-Sailfort-Motors
-This project was a part of Google Advanced Data Analytics Capstone project
+This project was a part of the Google Advanced Data Analytics Capstone project.